By Tanu Priya

 LAW & JUSTICE (EQUITY)

 The ultimate object of every legal system is to secure justice.
 Aristotle tried to explain justice by categorizing it as:-

-According to Salmond, law exists for the promotion of justice within the framework of law.
+According to Salmond, the law exists for the promotion of justice within the framework of the law.
 He defines law as “the body of principles recognized and applied by the state in the administration of justice”.
-He further said “the law consists of the rules recognized and acted on by the court of justice”.
+He further said, “the law consists of the rules recognized and acted on by the court of justice”.

 JUSTICE: INDIAN PERSPECTIVE

-Gandhi Ji said, “Hate the sin and not the sinner”.
-It should be the guide in the administration of criminal justice.
+Gandhi ji said, “Hate the sin and not the sinner”.
+It should be a guide in the administration of criminal justice.